 The key to almost anything in life is to keep that one thing simple enough to be understood by someone else.
 This also means that you should avoid any pompous words just to make your paper sound cleverer.
-You achieve the clever grade in your paper if you research, argument, and simplify it.
+You achieve a clever grade in your paper if you research, argue, and simplify it.

 When it comes to errors, it is better if you write a long and complicated word wrong than a simple and small one.
 In short, make sure that you use must have and must of properly, as well as there and they’re.